123jimin-llm/llm-msg-io/doc/simple.md

 - Key should match `^[a-z][a-z0-9]+$`, and should be in lowercase.
 - Value should either be one of the followings:
   - An arbitrary string without any space(`[ \t]`) characters.
-    - If the first letter and thel last letter are same quote marks (`['"]`), the value would be treated as a quoted string.
+    - If the first letter and the last letter are same quote marks (`['"]`), the value would be treated as a quoted string.
   - A quoted string (like a [JSON5](https://json5.org/) string), with either `'` or `"` as quote marks.
     - There may be arbitrary amount of blanks, but must stay on one line (no `\` followed by a newline).
 - There may be arbitrary amount of blanks (`[ \t]*`) before `key`, around `=`, or after `value`.